-"I’ve been to Corsica a few times now with my wife and three children, one of the main reasons we keep coming back is the beautiful safe beaches.
+"I’ve been to Corsica a few times now with my family, one of the main reasons we keep coming back is the beautiful safe beaches.
 My favourite is Santa Giulia Beach about 15 minutes from Porto Vecchio.
 Car parking spaces are somewhat limited to the northern side of the beach so better to approach from one of the southern roads leading off the N19."

 "I was in the south this year, villa - Casa Di Pruno, and went on a lovely short boat trip around Bonifacio (45 mins) - and then spent the rest of the evening walking around Bonifacio."

 Charlotte Eames, Product Manager

 "We stayed in Olmeto, on the west coast. we absolutely loved heading down to Propriano in the late afternoon/early evening.
 The choice of restaurants are great, and the ice-cream shop was a definite favourite of the kids!
 Propriano is also home to a great beach, so is ideal for a whole day out, and when staying near Olmeto in villas Kallisté or Bumortu, its only 20 minutes drive."

 "I’ve been to Corsica a few times, but this year was the first time with my daughter.
 We stayed in Casa di l'Olivu, and having a villa was a big plus, self-catering is so much easier with children, and we didn’t have to worry about the noise volume or the splash factor in the swimming pool.